Baer's pochard

-It has a distinctive black head and neck with green gloss not present elsewhere in Aythya.
-But in poor light, it is likely to look completely black.
-It is very similar and closely related to the ferruginous duck, and they were previously considered to be a single species; Baer's pochard is differentiated by its white flanks when floating on the water, as well as its larger size and longer, more rounded head.
+It has a distinctive black head and neck with green gloss.
+While in poor light, it is likely to look completely black.
+It is similar and closely related to the ferruginous duck, and they were previously considered to be a single species; Baer's pochard is differentiated by its white flanks when floating on the water, as well as its longer, more rounded head and larger size.

 Its breeding season varies by latitude and environment.
 The nest, built from sedges, reeds and other plants, is placed among emergent vegetation, usually in shallow water or on small islands or ridges.
 Its clutch size ranges from 5 to 14.
 Males usually take on sentry duty, and females take on the responsibility of incubating.

 Baer's pochard was once a common species in its range, but is now very rare.
-The number of mature individuals may be less than 1,000, and its population is still declining.
+The number of mature individuals may be fewer than 1,000, and its population is still declining.
 Hunting and habitat loss are considered to be the main reasons.
 This species has been classified as critically endangered by the IUCN, and listed as a first-class protected animal in China.